 In addition, hospitals in the Mainland usually do not accept electronic payments, e.g., credit card, Union Pay etc. Therefore, Hong Kong residents should bring sufficient cash or membership card provided by insurance company or medical insurance provider before receiving any medical treatments.
 You should also confirm whether the medical insurance card is accepted by the clinic / hospital.

 It is worthy to note that the reimbursement of medical fees on direct basis under schemes by foreign insurance providers is applicable only to a number of hospitals jointly established by local PRC and foreign investors, and / or international medical department in public hospitals.
 Most hospitals in the Mainland do not accept settlement via foreign medical insurance as yet, hence Hong Kong residents may be required to apply for claims with respect to expenses incurred with their overseas insurance companies.

-For more information on public hospitals in Shanghai, please visit the website of the Shanghai Municipal Commission of Health and Family Planning: http://www.wsjsw.gov.cn/wsj/ (Chinese Version Only)
+For more information on public hospitals in Shanghai, please visit the website of the Shanghai Municipal Health Commission: http://wsjkw.sh.gov.cn (Chinese Version Only)

 Meanwhile, some hospitals in Shanghai provide online booking and telephone booking services.
 From January 1, 2016, "Shanghai Development Center" has extended its services to 50 hospitals in the whole country and Shanghai area for free booking/reservation services.